PaddlePaddle/Paddle/doc/design/build_system/README.md

 ### Using Package Manager For Go

-Building go binaries and libraries need to satisfy their dependencies, generally we can do `go get ./...` to download and compile all external dependencies.
+Building Go binaries and libraries need to satisfy their dependencies, generally we can do `go get ./...` to download and compile all external dependencies.
 The problems are:

-1. `go get` will always get the latest code from master branch, so when an external project updated and deprecates something or made changes to their APIs, builds may not pass.
+1. `go get` will always get the latest code from the default branch of the remote repo, so changes of dependents might break the build.
 This is very different with what we already have in `cmake/external` which download a specific version or commit id of the dependency.
 1. Some locations can not access external dependencies through the internet, as mentioned in https://github.com/PaddlePaddle/Paddle/issues/2605.
 Using package management tools can package the dependencies as a "vendor" package, which can be mirrored